ShelpAm/blog/computer-network/_posts/2025-04-28-computer-network-transport-layer.md

 ### Automatic Repeat reQuest (ARQ)

-There are three ARQ protocols as following:
+There are three ARQ protocols as follows:

 - Stop and Wait protocol
 - Go Back N (GBN) protocol